philiplb/Valdi/docs/html/1.0.0/_sources/api/RulesBuilder.rst.txt

 Valdi\\RulesBuilder
 -------------------

-.. php:namespace: Valdi
+.. php:namespace:: Valdi

 .. php:class:: RulesBuilder

       To ease the building of the rules array.

-    .. php:attr:: rules
+   .. php:attr:: $rules

-        protected

       Holds the rules under construction.

-    .. php:method:: create()
+   .. php:method:: RulesBuilder::create()

       Creates and returns an instance.

-        :returns: RulesBuilder the new instance
+      :returns: RulesBuilder $ the new instance

-    .. php:method:: __construct()
+   .. php:method:: RulesBuilder::__construct()

       Constructor.

-    .. php:method:: addFieldRule($field, $rule)
+   .. php:method:: RulesBuilder::field()

       Adds a rule for a field to the set.
 This function takes a variable amount of parameters in order to cover the rule parameters.
 Example for a rule without parameter:
-        addFieldRule('myField', 'required')
+      field('myField', 'required')
-        Example for a rule with two parameters: addFieldRule('myField', 'between', 3, 7)
+      Example for a rule with two parameters: field('myField', 'between', 3, 7)

-        :type $field: string
-        :param $field: the field for the rule
+      :param string $field: the field for the rule
-        :type $rule: string
-        :param $rule: the rule to add
+      :param string $rule: the rule to add

-        :returns: RulesBuilder the instance of the called RulesBuilder in order to chain the rules creation
+      :returns: RulesBuilder $ the instance of the called RulesBuilder in order to chain the rules creation

-    .. php:method:: addRule($rule)
+   .. php:method:: RulesBuilder::rule()

       Adds a rule to the set.
 This function takes a variable amount of parameters in order to cover the rule parameters.
 Example for a rule without parameter:
-        addRule('required')
+      rule('required')
-        Example for a rule with two parameters: addRule('between', 3, 7)
+      Example for a rule with two parameters: rule('between', 3, 7)

-        :type $rule: string
-        :param $rule: the rule to add
+      :param string $rule: the rule to add

-        :returns: RulesBuilder the instance of the called RulesBuilder in order to chain the rules creation
+      :returns: RulesBuilder $ the instance of the called RulesBuilder in order to chain the rules creation

-    .. php:method:: build()
+   .. php:method:: RulesBuilder::build()

       Gets the created rules.
 Afterwards, the RulesBuilder is emptied and ready to be used again.

-        :returns: array the created rules
+      :returns: array $ the created rules